MKTCLounge/MKTCLounge.github.io/index.md

 C. If the team color does not match the assigned team (in 2v2/4v4 events) the race will not count and the room must be reopened.
 Note.
 This issue is caused due to MKT's multiplayer mode randomly assigning the colors for each player in case of rejoining a room.

 D. In 2v2/4v4 events.
-If a player disconnects and is replaced by a CPU (Penguin Luigi for example), the room is to be reopened and the race will not count.
+If a player disconnects and is replaced by a CPU (Penguin Luigi for example), the room is not to be reopened and the race will count. (except 1st race)

 i.
-Each team may only reopen the room once (1).​
+However, if three or more players dc and 3 or more players are bot on the pre-race screen, the race will not count and the room must be reopened.

 ii.
-In 2v2/4v4 events.
-Disconnections in the first race will not be consider as a "reopen" to the team, the race will not count and the room must be reopened.
-Players who disconnect twice in the first race will receive a strike without MMR loss though, this second reopen also does not count as a "reopen" to the team.​
+If two or more players split the bot points due to dc, the player with more points will receive the higher score.

 E. In FFA format events.
-If a player disconnects is replaced by CPU (Penguin Luigi for example).
-The race will count and the room must not be reopened.

-i.
-If a player disconnects in the first race and is replaced by CPU (Penguin Luigi for example).
-The race will not count and the room must be reopened.​
+If a player disconnects is replaced by CPU (Penguin Luigi for example) in first race, the race will not count and the room must be reopened.

-ii.
-If 3 or more players disconnect and are replaced by CPUs (Cat Toad, Ice Mario for example).
-The race will not count and the room must be reopened.​

-iii.
-The CPU points will be distributed in the following way: the player disconnected that have more points in that race will receive the higher position points from the CPU bot.​

 F. In FFA format events.
 Reopens in the first match is mandatory when a CPU appears.
 Players who disconnect twice in the first race will receive 50 MMR strike.